unbelievableflavour/snaptastic/README.md

 ### Simple App for elementary OS

-A Vala application to get manage your snaps in a way everybody can understand
+A Vala application to manage your snaps in a way everybody can understand

 ## Installation